ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 2. Platform Attestation provides evidence of configuration of software elements present in the device.
-This form of attestation can be implemented with TPM PCR, Quote and Log mechanisms, which provide an authenticated mechanism to report what software was started on the device through the boot cycle.
-Successful attestation requires an unbroken chain from a boot-time root of trust through all layers of software needed to bring the device to an operational state.
+This form of attestation can be implemented with TPM Platform Configuration Registers (PCRs), Quote and Log mechanisms, which provide an authenticated mechanism to report what software was started on the device through the boot cycle.
+Successful attestation requires an unbroken chain from a boot-time root of trust through all layers of software needed to bring the device to an operational state, in which each stage measures components of the next stage, updates the attestation log, and extends hashes into a PCR.
+The TPM can then report the hashes of all the measured hashes as a signed Quote (see {{TPM}} for many more details).

 3. Reference Integrity Measurements must be conveyed from the Endorser (the entity accepted as the software authority, often the manufacturer for embedded systems) to the system in which verification